 – Frank Lloyd Wright

 It is imperative that investment in UX becomes an integral part of each development project.
 The onus rests upon the leadership to encourage each department to integrate user experience.
-The resultant opportunities for features, content and functionality revealed through UX research ends up in significant increases in product performance as well as an astronomical RoI for the company.
+The resultant opportunities for features, content, and functionality revealed through UX research end up in significant increases in product performance as well as an astronomical RoI for the company.